ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

  */
 const getLowest = (array: number[]): number => array.indexOf(Math.min(...array));
 /**
- * Pick item which lowest value in property
+ * Picks item which lowest value in property
  */
 const getLowestByProperty = <T>(array: T[], property):T => array[getLowest(array.map(item => item[property]))];

 function onRequest(req: IRequest, res: IResponse) {
     const { providers, defaultTtl, availabilityThreshold } = configuration;
-    // Filter providers by monitor, check it's state to be 'UP' const monitorFilteredProviders = providers.filter(
+    // Filter providers by monitor - check if the monitor is 'UP' const monitorFilteredProviders = providers.filter(
         (provider) => isMonitorOnline(provider.monitorId)
     );
-    // If all monitors are 'DOWN' state, choose random provider. if (monitorFilteredProviders.length === 0) {
+    // If all monitors states are 'DOWN', choose random provider. if (monitorFilteredProviders.length === 0) {
         res.setAddr(providers[Math.floor(Math.random() * providers.length)].cname);
         res.setTTL(defaultTtl);
         return;
     }
-    // Filter from result.
+    // Filter the previously obtained result.
 Choose providers that have 'UPTIME' value more that threshold. const availableFilteredProviders = monitorFilteredProviders.filter(
         (provider) => fetchCdnRumUptime(provider.name) > availabilityThreshold
     );
-    // If list filter result is not empty if (availableFilteredProviders.length) {
+    // If the filtered results list is not empty if (availableFilteredProviders.length) {
-        // Create array map with performance data for each providers left in result const perfProvidersData = availableFilteredProviders.map(
+        // Create array map with the performance data for each provider we have in the results list const perfProvidersData = availableFilteredProviders.map(
             (provider) => ({
                 provider,
                 perf: fetchCdnRumPerformance(provider.name)
             })
         );
-        // Return as a result Object with defaultTtl and take providers from array with lowest performance value res.setAddr(getLowestByProperty(perfProvidersData, 'perf').provider.cname);
+        // Set the response TTL to the defaultTtl, select the provider with the best (lowest) performance value
+        // and set the response Address to the cname associated with that provider res.setAddr(getLowestByProperty(perfProvidersData, 'perf').provider.cname);
         res.setTTL(defaultTtl);
         return;
     }

     // Fallback.
-Create array map with performance data for each providers from original list const perfProvidersData = providers.map(
+Create the map with the availability (uptime data) for each provider from the original list const uptimeProvidersData = providers.map(
         (provider) => ({
             provider,
-            perf: fetchCdnRumPerformance(provider.name)
+            uptime: fetchCdnRumUptime(provider.name)
         })
     );
-    // Return as a result Object with defaultTtl and take providers from array with highest performance value res.setAddr(getHighestByProperty(perfProvidersData, 'perf').provider.cname);
+    // Set the response TTL to the defaultTtl and the response Address to the cname
+    // associated with the provider with the best uptime res.setAddr(getHighestByProperty(uptimeProvidersData, 'uptime').provider.cname);
     res.setTTL(defaultTtl);
     return;
 }